 If only one session works for your schedule and it's listed as 'sold out', don't despair.
 Send an e-mail and ask to be placed on the waiting list.
 We do have occasional cancellations in which case you will be offered the emptied bench, so there is a chance it could work for both of us!

-To enroll in a Practical Woodworking Course, reserve your bench position by clicking the button below and completing the form.
+To enroll in a Practical Woodworking Course, just the button below and complete the enrollment form.
 Confirmation and complete enrollment instructions will be sent via email to you within 24-48 hours.
 If you don't see a response from us in the 48 hours following your submission, be sure to check your spam folder for our response!